rcgoncalves/hostblocker/README.md

 ## TODO
 - Check if domains are still active.
 - Support other output formats (support DNSMasq configuration file).
+- Allow more configurations for output file (e.g. which IP to redirec to in `/etc/hosts`?; which response provide with DNSMasq?).
+- Change YAML from sources to config file.
 - Improve source lists encoding support (namely, allow compressed files).